 Some of the hardest decisions in my life involved me figuring out when to persevere, and when to let go.

 In the past, it meant quitting my job and working for myself.
-It also meant taking a chance on an experiment 6 years ago to leave Vancouver and see what it felt like to immerse in a different lifestyle.
+It has also meant taking a chance on an experiment in 2014 to leave Vancouver and see what it felt like to immerse in a different lifestyle.

 These days, it can mean putting a project I worked hard on to bed or being brave to do something even though I feel like an imposter.

 Some reinventions are born from a traumatic response (i.e. you’re fired from your job or your spouse leaves you).